near/docs/docs/roles/integrator/integrating.md

 Each account can have an unlimited number of access keys.

 An access key grants access to the resources of an account on the system.
 Each access key is identified by a unique public key.
 This public key is used to validate signatures on transactions.
-Each access key contains a unique `nonce` to differentiate and sort transactions signed with the access key.
+Each access key contains a unique `nonce` to prevent transaction replay and determine order when multiple transactions arrive at the same time from the same user.

-Access keys represent a specific level of authorization.
-Currently the NEAR platform supports two types of access keys:
+Access keys represent a specific level of access to an account and operating under its name with other accounts/contracts.
+Currently the NEAR platform supports two types of access keys but others are possible:

 - `FullAccess` keys represent full, unrestricted access to the resources of an account.
-- `FunctionCall` access keys represent limited permissions to invoke functions on account contracts.
+- `FunctionCall` access keys represent limited permissions to invoke functions on specific contracts.
+For example, you can restrict a `FunctionCall` access key to use a single function on a contract deployed to given account.
+Alternatively you can describe a list of functions on some third-party contract.

 Access keys for accounts can be discovered using our RPC interface as follows.